-This project aims to increase availability, access and consumption of fish through increased public-private partnerships to ensure food and nutritional security and improve the livelihoods of vulnerable groups in Uganda
+This project aimed to increase availability, access and consumption of fish through increased public-private partnerships to ensure food and nutritional security and improve the livelihoods of vulnerable groups in Uganda.

 Thanks to the improvement of post-harvest techniques and transformation technologies, the project is able to focus on reducing losses, increasing the quality and acceptability of products, and improving the distribution of fish and fish products among populations living far from marine environments.

 - Reducing the incidence of micronutrient deficiencies, especially in women of childbearing age and in children under five years

 - Creating diverse income opportunities for around 200 people (including 50% women) thanks to development of fishing and processing businesses fish and marketing

 - Communicating project results and outputs with local and national policy makers to facilitate scaling of results.